oauth-xx/oauth-ruby/README.md

 Unfortunately, this gem does have some Rails related bits that are **optional** to load.
 You don't need Rails!
-The Rails bits may be pulled out into a separate gem after the release of version 1.0 of this gem.
+The Rails bits may be pulled out into a separate gem with the release of version 1.0 of this gem.

 ## Usage